What Is a Good CTR for Google Ads? Benchmarks & Strategies

 Google Ads Display Network CTR Benchmarks

-• 0.5% to 1% is considered good
+• 0.5% to 1%: This is actually considered quite good for Display.

 Shopping and Video Campaigns